turingschool/lesson_plans/ruby_03-professional_rails_applications/jquery_dom_traversal_and_manipulation.md

 As pairs, try to work through the following prompts.
 We'll do the first one together.

-* Add an event handler to all of the checkboxes that when the box is checked, adds the `yellow` class to the `tr`.
+* Add an event handler to all of the checkboxes that when the box is checked, adds the `yellow` class to the parent `tr`.
 * Add an event handler that adds the `red` class to a `td` element when it's clicked on.
 * Modify the event handler above to remove the `red` class when it is clicked a second time.
 * **Bonus**: Add a new `div` to the page, every time a checkbox is checked, add that president's name to the `div`.